jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Sign Up

-Sign Up is a feature of the Tick It site, users will have
+Sign Up is a feature of the Tick It site this will give users the ability to create an account and get involved in the site and use its features.

 <details>
 <summary>Sign Up image</summary>